 Gentex Schedules Fourth Quarter and Year End 2022 Earnings Release Date and Conference Call

-/EIN News/ -- ZEELAND, Mich., Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Gentex Corporation (NASDAQ: GNTX), the Zeeland, Michigan-based supplier of digital vision, connected car, dimmable glass, and fire protection technologies, is pleased to announce that it will release its fourth quarter and year end 2022 financial results on Friday, January 27, 2023, before the market opens.
+ZEELAND, Mich., Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Gentex Corporation GNTX, the Zeeland, Michigan-based supplier of digital vision, connected car, dimmable glass, and fire protection technologies, is pleased to announce that it will release its fourth quarter and year end 2022 financial results on Friday, January 27, 2023, before the market opens.
 The Company will host a conference call for the investment community at 9:30am ET to discuss the results.
 The call will also be available to the general public via a live audio webcast.

 The call will be available via a live audio webcast.
 Participants who wish to ask questions may register for the call here to receive the dial-in numbers and unique PIN to access the call seamlessly.
 It is recommended that participants join 10 minutes prior to the event start, although they may register ahead of the call and dial in at any time during the call.